ddmitov/reteti/README.md

 Reteti
 --------------------------------------------------------------------------------

-Reteti is a serverless keyword search experiment based on a tokenizer and a partitioned index in object storage.
+Reteti is a work-in-progress serverless keyword search experiment based on a tokenizer and a partitioned index in object storage.
-Work in Progress

 <img align="left" width="100" height="100" src="assets/fupi_svgrepo_com.png">